ISSN, the major principles

 This rule applies only to print and CD-ROM publications.

-Online ressources are usually not ISSN assigned ahead of publication.
+Online resources are usually not ISSN assigned ahead of publication.

-Furthermore, and regarding scholarly open access publications, 5 articles are considered as a minimum for making a complete issue.
+Furthermore, for all new publications, 5 articles are considered as a minimum for making a complete issue.

 Applying for multiple ISSN